rgilks/comprehendo/README.md

 ## Setup and Running

-Follow these steps to get Comprehend running on your local machine and optionally deploy it to Fly.io.
+Follow these steps to get Comprehendo running on your local machine and optionally deploy it to Fly.io.

 ### Prerequisites